Performance measurement plans

 For each area, the performance measurement plan should specify the indicators and metrics that will be used to assess progress in the short, mid- and longer term.
 The plan should also provide midterm milestone targets, to be met at the midpoint of the award (i.e., at the end of the fourth year of the award).

 Baseline data for indicators tied to the key expected outcomes and impacts must be included in the proposal, to help reviewers assess the proposed initiative’s expected impact relative to the current state.
 More detailed baseline data on indicators and metrics included in the performance measurement plan could be required from recipient institutions at the start of the award, to ensure the completeness of the plan.

-Annual reports must also address a small number of key questions and indicators, as requested by the Secretariat.
-Responses to these will be used for ongoing program monitoring, and to effectively support program evaluation needs.
+- Part C – Participant Information and Self-identification Form, which also addresses a number of key questions and indicators used for ongoing program monitoring, and to effectively support program evaluation needs.

-To improve the Fund’s visibility, and to ensure accountability to researchers, industry, other partners, affiliates and the public, institutions are also required to report publicly, via their websites, on Fund-sponsored activities and successes, relative to the institution’s initiative-specific performance measurement plans.
+To improve the program’s visibility, and to ensure accountability to researchers, industry, other partners, affiliates and the public, institutions are also required to report publicly, via their websites, on program-sponsored activities and successes, relative to the institution’s initiative-specific performance measurement plans.